 What is Fluoride?

-by Dr. Beau Beecher, DDS on 8/30/2019
+by Dr. Beau Beecher, DDS on 8/31/2022

-What is fluoride?
+What is Fluoride Used For?

 Fluoride is used to help strengthen teeth and prevent cavities.
 The American Dental Association defines fluoride as “nature’s cavity fighter” because it stops cavities from developing.
 How?
 Fluoride rebuilds weak tooth enamel damaged by acidity, foods, and bacteria.

 For more than 75 years, many communities across the United Stated have been adding small amounts of fluoride to the water to help individuals improve their dental health.
 According to the Centers for Disease Control and Prevention, drinking fluoridated water reduces cavities and tooth decay by about 25% in adults and children.
 In fact, community water fluoridation is recommended by a wide range of health organizations including the American Dental Association and World Health Organization.

 In addition to cavity prevention, here are three more benefits of using fluoride for your oral health.

 - Remineralize tooth enamel.
 When your mouth’s natural bacteria break down carbohydrates and sugary foods, they produce acid that breaks down your tooth enamel.
 This makes your teeth more susceptible to decay and cavities.
 The loss of minerals from your enamel is called demineralization.
 However, fluoride helps remineralize by bringing depleted minerals back to your enamel.